25 Best Christmas Getaways to Escape the Cold

-It’s not exactly beach weather in this resort town, but it’s still a warm place to get away from frigid temperatures—as well see all of the area’s attractions along the Grand Strand lit up for the holidays.
-Attend fantastic holiday shows like The Carolina Opry Christmas Special, called “The Christmas Show of the South,” one of Myrtle Beach’s best Christmas traditions.
-The stunning Brookgreen Gardens has Nights of a Thousand Candles, featuring 4,500 hand-lit candles plus twinkling lights set among the flowers and sculptures.
+It’s not exactly beach weather in this resort town, but it’s still a warm place to get away from frigid temperatures and see the area’s attractions along the Grand Strand lit up for the holidays.
+Attend fantastic holiday stage shows like the Carolina Opry Christmas Special, called “The Christmas Show of the South,” one of Myrtle Beach’s best Christmas traditions.
+The stunning Brookgreen Gardens hosts Nights of a Thousand Candles, which features 2,800 hand-lit candles plus twinkling lights and live music set among the flowers and sculptures.
 And this year, you can also marvel at Winter Wonderland at the Beach, a new event along the boardwalk with outdoor ice skating, lights, shows, and more.

 Celebrate Christmas the Caribbean way with traditional music and food.
 Get to the “Spice Island” in time for the Carriacou Parang Festival the weekend before Christmas to see a battle of the bands that includes local music incorporated with carols, with participants dressed in bright hues including the Christmas colors of red and green.
 Sample black cake, a dark concoction that’s like fruit cake but with a whole lot of rum.
 Then, of course, take a swim in Grenada’s warm, turquoise waters on Christmas Day to complete the island experience.
-Every holiday traveler should memorize these holiday travel tips.

-The Hawaiian way to celebrate the holiday has its own unique twist on Maui, like the famous banyan tree in Lahaina that gets wrapped in Christmas lights.
-Santa appears at various places on the island by outrigger canoe on Christmas Eve.
-Then, celebrate with a Hawaiian Christmas Day luau on the beach.
-During your trip, book a whale watching excursion, as the humpback whales begin their annual migration in December.
-Remember to greet those you meet with Mele Kalikimaka, the Hawaiian translation of “Merry Christmas.”
-Find out the best and worst airports for holiday travel.
+On Maui, the holiday has its own unique twist.
+For example, the famous banyan tree in Lahaina gets wrapped in Christmas lights, and you can celebrate with a festive Hawaiian Christmas Day luau on the beach.
+During your trip, make sure to book a whale-watching excursion, as the humpback whales begin their annual migration in December.
+And remember to greet those you meet with Mele Kalikimaka, the Hawaiian translation of “Merry Christmas”—and download the Christmas song of the same name for your holiday playlist.

 Playa del Carmen, Mexico

-Have a white Christmas—white sand Christmas, that is—along the gorgeous beaches of the Riviera Maya in Mexican’s Yucatan Peninsula.
-In Mexico, Christmas Eve, “Noche Buena,” tends to be a bigger deal than Christmas Day, so get ready for a huge feast and festivities into the early hours.
+Have a white Christmas—a white-sand Christmas, that is—along the gorgeous beaches of the Riviera Maya on the Yucatán Peninsula.
+In Mexico, the Christmas Eve traditions of “Noche Buena” tend to be a bigger deal than Christmas Day, so get ready for a huge feast and festivities into the early hours.
 Plus, Mexicans extend the holiday season with celebrations all the way to Three King’s Day on January 6.
 Or, visit right before Christmas for the winter solstice at the Mayan ruins of Chichen Itza, in which the play of light and shadow on the ancient pyramid is a sight to behold.
-Although it’s prime tourist season, the more the merrier!
-Just avoid these tourist traps.
-Baby, it’s warm outside?
-This is why we kiss under the mistletoe.
+Although it’s prime tourist season, the more, the merrier!

 South Padre Island, Texas